limey-bean/CRUX_Creating-Reference-libraries-Using-eXisting-tools/README.md

 	     * minimum percent of subject that needs to be covered by the query = 70%
 	     * minimum percent identity of the query relative to the subject = 60%
 	     * maximum number of hits to retain per subject = 1500
 	     * number of threads to launch = 100

+### Part 3: Cleaning up blast results
-2. The blast results are de-replicated by NCBI accession version number and converted into fasta format.
+1. The blast results are de-replicated by NCBI accession version number and converted into fasta format.
-3. entrez-qiime is then used to determine taxonomy for each read based on NCBI version accession number.
+2. entrez-qiime is then used to determine taxonomy for each read based on NCBI version accession number.
-4. All reads with low resolution taxonomy (e.g NA;NA;NA at the beginning of the taxonomic path, or those assigned uncultured, unknown, unassigned, or environmental) are removed from the cleaned blast results fasta output and corresponding taxonomy file.
+3. All reads with low resolution taxonomy (e.g NA;NA;NA at the beginning of the taxonomic path, or those assigned uncultured, unknown, unassigned, or environmental) are removed from the cleaned blast results fasta output and corresponding taxonomy file.

-### Part 3: Clustering for percent similarity
-1. The resulting blastn hits results de-replicated and clustered at different percent similarity (99, 97, 95, 90, 85, 80) identity using usearch, implemented in Qiime
-	* Clustering databases at different percent identity is critical for running the bowtie2 taxonomy step of the Anacapa pipeline.
-2. Assign taxonomy with uclust using the corresponding similarity used to culster the sequencing reads.
-3. Remove any unassigned reads from the fasta and corresponding taxonomy file.

 ### Part 4.
-Merge reads for a given similarity
-1. Rename fasta reads and the corresponding taxonomy to reflect the embl database used to generate the initial blast seed library.
-2. Merge the fasta reads and all of the corresponding taxonomy generated for a given similarity.
-3. Run usearch at 99% on the dataset, retaining the de-replicated reads.
-4. Assign taxonomy with uclust at 99%.
-5. Remove any unassigned reads from the fasta and corresponding taxonomy file.
-6. The resulting files are the reference final databases.

-### Part 5.
 Generate Bowtie2 index libraries

 1. Build bowtie2 index libraries for each of the final fasta files

+### Part 5.
+Remove intermediate steps

 **pending**
 * multiple sequence alignment
 * phylogenetic tree